 - Avoid skateboarding in crowded walkways or in darkness.

-- Practice tricks and jumps, practice them only in a controlled environment, such as a skate park that has adult supervision and appropriate access to emergency medical care.
+- Practice tricks and jumps in a controlled environment, such as a skate park that has adult supervision and appropriate access to emergency medical care.

-Do not use headphones while skateboarding.
+- Do not use headphones while skateboarding.

-Never put more than one person on a skateboard.
+- Never put more than one person on a skateboard.

 The American Academy of Orthopaedic Surgeons